Ryan-RH/RustWipeBot/README.md

-Discord Token needs to be added
-Create a notepad document with server ids called serverids.txt Change channelid to specific channel
+Discord Token needs to be added.
+Create a notepad document with server ids called serverids.txt.
+Change channelid to a specific channel